 \section{Related Work}

-Our earlier workshop paper \citep{BegEtAl2025} examined the challenges of translating informal natural-language requirements into formal specifications.
-It highlighted key sources of difficulty, including ambiguity, missing domain knowledge, contextual gaps, and instability in large language model outputs.
+Our earlier workshop paper \cite{BegEtAl2025} examined the challenges of translating informal natural-language requirements into formal specifications, highlighting issues such as ambiguity, missing domain knowledge, contextual gaps, and instability in large language model outputs.
 That work introduced the VERIFYAI framework, which integrates LLMs with NLP pipelines, ontology-based modelling, and artefact reuse to support semi-automated formalisation.
-It also compared early systems such as Req2Spec, SpecGen, AssertLLM, and nl2spec, analysing how they represent requirements and interface with verification tools.
-An empirical evaluation using Frama-C PathCrawler and several SMT solvers exposed practical limits in verification scalability and solver robustness.
+It also compared systems such as Req2Spec \cite{Req2SpecPaper}, SpecGen \cite{Ma2024}, AssertLLM \cite{10691792}, and nl2spec \cite{cosler2023nl2specinteractivelytranslatingunstructured}, analysing their approaches to requirement representation and verification integration.
+An empirical evaluation using Frama-C PathCrawler and SMT solvers exposed limitations in verification scalability and solver robustness.

 These ideas were substantially extended in \citep{Beg2025Traceable}, a large-scale survey of over one hundred studies on AI-enabled requirements formalisation, traceability, and verification.
 The survey mapped the broader research landscape across programming languages, specification notations, and verification backends, including both theorem provers and model checkers.
 It identified recurring methodological patterns, from rule-based extraction to hybrid neuro-symbolic pipelines, and highlighted unresolved ecosystem challenges such as weak toolchain integration, limited traceability, and poor reuse of existing specification artefacts.
 In addition, the study reported an expanded empirical evaluation of Frama-C's EVA, RTE, and PathCrawler tools, revealing recurring issues related to solver instability, path coverage, and configuration sensitivity.
 Together, these prior works provide the methodological and empirical foundation for the focused analysis presented in this paper.